Install Astro with the Automatic CLI

 You can run

-If all goes well, you should see a “Ready for liftoff!” message followed by some recommended “Next steps”.
+If all goes well, you should see a “Liftoff confirmed.
+Explore your project!” message followed by some recommended next steps.

 cd into your new project directory to begin using Astro.